kgaborboloko-bot/ai-techniques-ml-neural-networks/README.md

 - Evaluated model accuracy and precision with business justification
 - Discussed limitations and recommended alternative models

-**Key concepts:** Scikit-learn, logistic regression, precision/recall, feature scaling
+**Key concepts:** Scikit-learn, logistic regression, precision/precison

 ---

 ## Question 3 — Flood Risk Forecasting (Neural Network)

-Designed and implemented a feedforward neural network to classify flood risk in rural areas using climate-related features.
+Designed and implemented a neural network to classify flood risk in rural areas using climate-related features.

 - Preprocessed data for neural network input
-- Built and trained a Keras feedforward model (TensorFlow backend)
+- Built and trained a Keras model
 - Evaluated using precision and discussed its importance in disaster contexts
 - Proposed strategies to improve model performance

-**Key concepts:** Keras, TensorFlow, feedforward neural networks, binary classification
+**Key concepts:** Keras, TensorFlow, neural networks, binary classification

 ---